Sahilll15/password_manager_chrome_extension/README.md

 ## Features

-- Password storage: Save your passwords securely within the extension.
+- Password storage: Save your passwords  within the extension.
-- Autofill: Automatically fill in saved passwords on login forms.
 - Simple and intuitive UI: Easily manage your passwords with a user-friendly interface.
+- storage: password are stored locally

 ## Installation